odoo/documentation/content/developer/tutorials/getting_started/02_setup.rst

 code`), which is best suited for Odoo developers.

 Throughout this document, we assume that you are installing your development environment on a laptop provided by Odoo with Linux Mint installed and up-to-date.
-If that is not the case, switch to the :guilabel:`Windows` or :guilabel:`Mac OS` tab if any section of the installation guide, depending on which OS you are on.
+If that is not the case, select the :guilabel:`Windows` or :guilabel:`Mac OS` tab in any section of the installation guide, depending on which OS you are on.
 The steps remain essentially the same.

 Set up Git